 What Differentiates the MIT Sloan CFO Summit?

 Each year, the volunteers who plan the Summit have three goals in mind.
 One, to attract best-in-class speakers who represent a broad mix of industries, geographies and business stages.
 Two, to attract a best-in-class audience of CFOs and other financial executives from small and large companies, private and public.
 Three, to help all participants maximize practical education and peer networking in a convenient, one-day format.

 Who Designs the Program?

-The MIT Sloan CFO Summit is designed by volunteers from the MIT Sloan Boston Alumni Association.
-Using knowledge from personal experience and the expertise of the academicians at MIT Sloan School of Management, conference organizers have access to vital information and a network of expert business leaders to draw from, which allows them to foster thought-provoking discussions and facilitate peer networking for their fellow executives.
-The Summit is part of the CXO Series produced by the alumni club, along with MIT Sloan.
+The MIT Sloan CFO Summit is designed by volunteers using knowledge from professional experience and the expertise of the academicians at MIT Sloan School of Management.
+Conference organizers have access to vital information and a network of expert business leaders to draw from, which allows them to foster thought-provoking discussions and facilitate peer networking for their fellow executives.
+The Summit is part of the CXO Series produced by the MIT Sloan Boston Alumni Association along with MIT Sloan.